xyrise/gid/README.md

 user.email : my_git_email2
 user.signingkey : my_gpg_key2
 ssh_key_path : ~/.ssh/id_rsa2

+start: my_profile_name_3
+user.name :my_git_name3
+commit.gpgsign: true
+commit.template: ~/commit_template_one.txt
 ```

 Each Git profile must be started by either `start` or `default`, in its
 own line. `default` denotes the Git profile to be used by default for
+`gid`, and only one `default` should exist in the configuration file.
+Both
-`gid`.
-Both `start` and `default` must be followed by a name for the
+`start` and `default` must be followed by a name for the profile, after a `:`
-profile, after a `:` delimiter.
+delimiter.

-Each Git profile can support up to five different settings:
+Each Git profile can support up to seven different settings:

 - `user.name`
 - `user.email`
 - `user.signingkey`
+- `commit.gpgsign`
 - `commit.template`
+- `pull.rebase`
 - `ssh_key_path`

 Each setting is given a value after a `:` delimiter.
 All settings are named